-- 4.3.1 Membership income will increase through growth in the volume of members.
-As we are at the top end of peer group membership fees we would not look to increase fees in excess of inflation in the short term, unless this is unavoidable due to increasing costs. - 4.3.2 Commercial income will increase year on year across product lines.
+4.3.1 Membership income will increase through growth in the volume of members.
+As we are at the top end of peer group membership fees we would not look to increase fees in excess of inflation in the short term, unless this is unavoidable due to increasing costs.